richardli/SUMMER/cran-comments.md

 * We added the capability to do a simpler model that uses only binary outcome.
 * We made minor updates to the documentation and examples.
 * Add vignette to inst/doc to prevent WARNINGs.
+* Switch to static vignette with source code available so that INLA does not need to be installed.